YDIB11/Swissdata/index.markdown

   </div>
 </div>

-**When it happens:** Mirages appear when **expectations exceed reality**, or when an event is more show than substance.
+**When it happens:** Mirages (False Starts) appear when **expectations exceed reality**, or when an event is more show than substance.
 Tesla events are particularly prone to mirages because they blend genuine innovation with theatrical presentation.
 The spectacle creates immediate attention, but sustained analysis reveals less than advertised.

 ---